Christian single, what does abundant life mean to you?

 Is it the music video with fur coats, cars, and mansions?
 Is it the reality show where ministers and pastors of mega-churches have all of those things?
 Is it the dream job, the handsome husband/beautiful wife, and the adorable kids?
 Do you believe the abundant life is the life you’re living right now?

-The Bible clearly states that Jesus came to give us an abundant life.
+The Bible clearly states that Jesus came to give us abundant life (John 10:10).
 In one translation, the verse says “…more and better life than they dreamed”.

 So God, where are You?
 Where’s my mansion, my mate, and my dream job?
 (I’d take any one of those three.)
 As seasons change, why am I always struggling, searching, and unfulfilled in different areas of my life?

 Have these thoughts ever crossed your mind?
 They’ve certainly crossed mine.

 Last week, I discussed my online dating experiences with you as a Christian single.
 I surrendered to His will and I put my future in His hands.
 I’ve had so many joyous, indescribable, peaceful days since closing my profile.
 I’ve drawn closer to God now that my heart and my attention isn’t scattered in a million places.
 I have time to see girlfriends and delve deeper into ministry, and I’ve spent time exploring and trying new things.
 As awesome as that all is, I find I’m dealing with withdrawals.
 Mostly, withdrawals from attention.
 What’s ironic is, I never realized how much I depended on it.
 I am a strong woman of faith who depends on God for her worth.